pps789/operating-system-2018/README.md

 > > 1. `multithread.c` tests system call `sched_setweight` and `sched_getweight` in mutithread programs.

 > ## Investigation
-> We did trial division method to factorize number `TODO` for each process.
+> We did trial division method to factorize number `17942473` for each process.
 > We measured total execution time of number of forked processes with same weight.
 > We did experimented with changing weights and number of processes.
 > Test code is in `test/workload.c`, and `test/test_shell.sh`.